Global Education, Language Learning

 Global education at the school

 For the past decade, E.E.
-Miller’s successful Spanish immersion program ensures students are strengthening and building important 21st century skills.
+Miller’s successful Spanish dual language program ensures students are strengthening and building important 21st century skills.
 The school started infusing global learning into all classrooms this year to establish more equitable experiences for all students.

 One can see this throughout the school.
 Examples of student work line the hallways, demonstrating how each teacher relates global themes to the standards they are teaching.